sibilsubramanian/js-concepts/README.md

 ### Event bubbling

-The propagation of an event from the innermost taget element to it's outermost ancestor is called event bubbling.
+The propagation of an event from the innermost target element to it's outermost ancestor is called event bubbling.
 The events are executed from bottom up.

 📢 NOTES: